-For users of this handbook, Deel is acting as an Employee of Record for your company
+For users of this handbook, Deel is acting as an Employee of Record for your company reassignment, race, colour, nationality, ethnic or national origin, religion or belief, disability or age.

 As an Employee, you are welcome to submit comments or suggestions to Deel at any time.
 Feel free to give feedback and let Deel know how to serve you better.